 2.1 General Considerations

 This analysis assumes the protection criteria as laid out in Recommendations ITU-R RA.769-2 and ITU-R RA.1513-2.
+Report ITU-R RA.2126 provides a summary of techniques that could be considered for mitigation of interference with radio astronomical observations.
+In the context of non-GSO satellite systems, the particular method of boresight avoidance is highlighted in Annex 1.

 [Editor’s Notes: Provide more information on any general considerations here including approaches for coexistence of ground-based terminals and user terminals according to any national rules, and anything else that may be generally pertinent.]